Daniel Lajud: Atlante

 On 28 June 2022, Lajud joined Atlante.
 He made his debut two days later as a starter in a 3–0 home win against Atlético La Paz; after the end of the match, Lajud proposed to his girlfriend.
 On 13 July, Lajud scored his first goal for Atlante in a 3–1 win against Cancún.
 He scored consecutive braces in a 5–0 win against Tlaxcala and a 2–2 draw against Cimarrones de Sonora, on 5 and 8 September, respectively.
 After defeating Celaya in the final, Layun helped Atlante win the Apertura 2022.

 In the first matchday of the Clausura 2023, Lajud scored a brace against Alebrijes de Oaxaca in a 4–0 win on 5 January 2023.
 He scored another brace on 31 January, helping his side win 3–0 against Mineros de Zacatecas.
 Atlante eventually finished semi-finalists of the Clausura 2023.
 Lajud scored 13 goals in 39 games during the 2022–23 season.

 In the 2023–24 season, Lajud scored eight goals in 36 games, helping Atlante finish runners-up in the Apertura 2023 and champions of the Clausura 2024.

 Panetolikos

 On 2 August 2024, Lajud signed a two-year contract with Super League Greece club Panetolikos.
 His contract was terminated by mutual consent on 12 August 2025, after having played 27 games in the 2024–25 season.

 Roda JC

 On 14 August 2025, Lajud signed for Eerste Divisie club Roda JC, on a two-year contract with the option for a third.
+On 2 September 2026, his contract was terminated by mutual consent.

+Piratas

+Lajud returned to Mexico on 9 September 2026, signing for Piratas during the 2026–27 Liga de Expansión MX season.